 Even if you don’t notice any symptoms, you may still have some degree of gum disease.
 In some people, gum disease may affect only certain teeth, such as the the very back teeth.
 Only a dentist can recognize and determine the progression of gum disease.

-During a dental exam in our Philadelphia office, Dr. Cirka, Dr. Jeon and Dr. Mastrota check for these things:
+During a dental exam in our Philadelphia office, Dr. Cirka, Dr. Jeon and Dr. Kim check for these things: